ccxt/ccxt/wiki/Manual.md

 #### Date-based pagination

+This is the type of pagination currently used throughout the CCXT Unified API.
 The user supplies a `since` timestamp **in milliseconds** (!) and a number to `limit` results.
 To traverse the objects of interest page by page, the user runs the following (below is pseudocode, it may require overriding some exchange-specific params, depending on the exchange in question):

 ```JavaScript
 // JavaScript